oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 This is the equivalent of executing the following OVS commands:
 	`ovs-vsctl add-port br-int <nic name> -- set Interface <nic name> external_ids:iface-id=<OVN logical switch port name>`

-The "external-ids:iface-id" parameter allows OVN controler to associate this nic with the logical port defined in the southbound db.
+The "external-ids:iface-id" parameter allows OVN controller to associate this nic with the logical port defined in the southbound db.
 OVN controller will update the OVS OpenFlow tables in accordance with the southbound db.